Raging Waves Waterpark: Photos and Tips for the Yorkville Water Park

 Save money on food by packing lunch in a cooler and leaving it in your car.
 Then head to the parking lot to get a break from the sun and get energized to go back to the water park.
 Just don’t forget to get your hand stamped for re-entry!

 Bring only essentials.
-We only bring towels, flip flops, sunscreen, and money so we don’t have to get a big locker or keep track of a lot of stuff while we are there.
+We only bring towels, flip flops, sunscreen, and a credit card so we don’t have to get a big locker or keep track of a lot of stuff while we are there.
 We have seen people leave their belongings on a chair in the shade, but I would worry about leaving my wallet in my bag on a chair all day.
+The Raging Waves website has information about what is, and is not, allowed during your visit.

 Be aware of their clothing policies so you can be prepared.
 Swim diapers are required for little ones.
 T-shirts are allowed on all attractions except speed slides, but a skin-tight rash guard is a better option if you plan to do on all of the waterslides.
 Water shoes are permitted in the Wave Pool, Lazy River, Crocodile Mile, Boomerang, Koala Kove, Quokka-Nut Island and Kangaroo Falls, but not any of the other attractions.
 We always go barefoot and never found it to be a problem.

 Check out our section of Attractions at Raging Waves, figure out what you want to ride the most, and go there first.
 On a busy day, the lines get longer after lunch.
-We recommend getting there when Raging Waves opens, which is usually 10:00 am, but don’t forget our second tip above.
+We recommend getting there when Raging Waves opens, which is usually 10:00am.

 Location and Contact Information